Wireless network: Wireless WAN

-Wireless wide area networks are wireless networks that typically cover large areas, such as between neighbouring towns and cities, or city and suburb.
+Wireless wide area networks are wireless networks that typically cover large areas, such as between neighboring towns and cities, or city and suburb.
 These networks can be used to connect branch offices of business or as a public Internet access system.
 The wireless connections between access points are usually point to point microwave links using parabolic dishes on the 2.4 GHz and 5.8 GHz band, rather than omnidirectional antennas used with smaller networks.
 A typical system contains base station gateways, access points and wireless bridging relays.
 Other configurations are mesh systems where each access point acts as a relay also.
-When combined with renewable energy systems such as photovoltaic solar panels or wind systems they can be stand alone systems.
+When combined with renewable energy systems such as photovoltaic solar panels or wind systems they can be stand-alone systems.

 Cellular network

 A cellular network or mobile network is a radio network distributed over land areas called cells, each served by at least one fixed-location transceiver, known as a cell site or base station.
 In a cellular network, each cell characteristically uses a different set of radio frequencies from all their immediate neighbouring cells to avoid any interference.

 When joined these cells provide radio coverage over a wide geographic area.
 This enables a large number of portable transceivers (e.g., mobile phones, pagers, etc.) to communicate with each other and with fixed transceivers and telephones anywhere in the network, via base stations, even if some of the transceivers are moving through more than one cell during transmission.

 Although originally intended for cell phones, with the development of smartphones, cellular telephone networks routinely carry data in addition to telephone conversations: